critterandguitari/EYESY_Manual/manual.md

 1. With the EYESY turned off connect the `USB-WiFi Adapter` to the EYESY's `USB Port`.
 2. Hold down the `Shift` key and turn the EYESY on.
 This initiates the *Access Point*.
 You must hold down `Shift` until your display says 'EYESY'.
-3. In your computer's WiFi network settings, choose the `EYESY` network and enter `coolmusic` in the password field.
+3. In your computer's WiFi network settings, choose the `EYESY` network and enter `'coolmusic'` in the password field.
 4. In your computer's browser's address bar, enter *eyesy.local* or the IP address.
 The IP address can be found on the `OSD`.
 If *AP* is in use, the IP address will always be `http://192.168.12.1`
 5. You will now see the Editor.
 It looks like this: